Vonage/vonage-node-sdk/README.md

 * `apiKey` - API Key from Nexmo
 * `apiSecret` - API SECRET from Nexmo
 * `applicationId` - The Nexmo Application ID to be used when creating JWTs.
 Required for voice related functionality.
-* `privateKey` - The path to the Private Key to be used when creating JWTs.
+* `privateKey` - The Private Key to be used when creating JWTs; either as a path to the key file, or a [Buffer](https://nodejs.org/api/buffer.html#buffer_class_method_buffer_from_string_encoding) containing the file contents.
 Required for voice related functionality.
 * `options` - Additional options for the constructor

 Options are: